Andynguyen176/html-project/README.md

 Hello to whoever is viewing this file,

 This is a simple project that was covered in my web based computing class where I was required to work with a team of 4 people to create a website from scratch and sell a product.
 We wanted to nerd out and be different from the rest of the class by choosing graphic cards.
 We used HTML, CSS, Javascript, and PHP to create this basic website.
-Thank you for taking a look!

-To see it download the
+To view the website download the ZIP and just double click the "Index.HTML"

-Best,

-Andy
+Shout out to Cameron, Andres, and Sergio for helping create this.